| |

 keyboard, she’s cultivating a life that supports her own

-health — meditating daily, breaking a sweat at the gym, practicing
+health — meditating daily, breaking a sweat at the gym, continuing

 |